 STATE OF MISSOURI)

-) ss.

-COUNTY OF)
+COUNTY OF) ss.

-I,, being duly swor administered, certify under penalty of perjury the Complaint is complete, true and correct, to the be at the information of contained in this
+I,, being duly swor administered, certify under penalty of perjury that at the information of contained in this

+Complaint is complete, true and correct, to the be est of my knowled ge and belief.

-• Complainant Signature
+Complainar nt Signature

 Subscribed and sworn to before me this day of , 2024.

-Notary Public
+Nota ry Public

+M.C F 1,000 29 2 00220

 My Commission Expires: